genome/bam-readcount/README_samtools-1.10.md

 On my OS X machine (High Sierra), builds fail due to Boost.
 This is also true of the current `genome/bam-readcount` `master`.

-Builds were also failing under OS X because with libcurl errors, but I made a patch for the htslib Makefile that is applied by CMake that disables libcurl.
+Builds were also failing under OS X with libcurl errors.
+The current CMake configuration includes a patch for the htslib Makefile that is applied by CMake that disables libcurl.
+There is currently a protocol warning when running `bam-readcount` that may be due to the absence of libcurl

 Build
 -----

+### Download vendored libraries

 Clone `samtools-1.10` branch of forked `genome/bam-readcount`

     git clone -b samtools-1.10 https://github.com/seqfu/bam-readcount
     cd bam-readcount

+Already under `vendor/` are

+    vendor/
+      boost-1.55-bamrc.tar.gz
+      Makefile.disable_curl.patch

 Except for Boost the vendored libraries are not included in the repository.
 To fetch them, run